Willyb15/Data-Science-Python/week1/day1-git_unix/intro_unix_assignment.md

 # Intermediate Practicing with Unix

+0.)
+You will be using some new commands in the steps below.
+Read the manual for these new commands: `less`, `grep`, and `sort`.
+You can access the manual using the `man` command.
+E.g. run `man less` to read the manual for the `less` command.
+(Tip: To exit `man`, press 'q' on your keyboard.)

 1.)
 Use `cd` to navigate into the `data/` directory.
 You should see two files: `2015_sp100.csv` and `plot_stock_prices.py`.

 2.)
-Peek at the file (`2015_sp100.csv`) using Atom.
+Use `less` to peek at the file (`2015_sp100.csv`).
 It contains daily stock prices for stocks in the [S&P 100 Index](https://en.wikipedia.org/wiki/S%26P_100) for the year 2015.
 Notice the lines of the file are in random order.

 3.)
 Use `grep` to print all the lines having prices for Google (symbol: GOOG).
 Use *bash file redirection* to store these GOOG lines into a file named `2015_goog.csv`.